 Meaning of KW in the Indonesian Language

 KW is an informal term.
 It stands for KWalitas.
 It defines the quality of a product.
-KW1 is the best quality, whereas KW2 is the second-best quality, and KW3 is the third.
+KW1 is the best quality, KW2 is the second-best quality, and KW3 is the third.

 Examples of KW in Use